Working Papers

 Abstract

-This paper was previously circulated under Public housing design, racial sorting and welfare: Evidence from New York City public housing 1930-2010.
+This paper was previously circulated under Public Housing Preferences and Welfare in New York City 1930-2010.

 Joint with Ronan Lyons